-Please provide a narrative below describing how data was used from a comprehensive needs assessment of the entire school to identify the needs of all children, particularly those who are failing, or are at-risk of failing to meet State academic standards, and how this analysis was used to plan curriculum, instruction and assessment decisions.
+1.1 Please provide a narrative below describing how data was used from a comprehensive needs assessment of the entire school to identify the needs of all children, particularly those who are failing, or are at-risk of failing to meet State academic standards, and how this analysis was used to plan curriculum, instruction and assessment decisions.

-Our school uses a systematic approach for analyzing data to inform curriculum, instruction, and to make data-based decisions.
+Central City Public Schools uses a systematic approach for analyzing data to inform curriculum, instruction, and to make data-based decisions.

-The Acadience Data is disaggregated according to the demographics of all students gender and students who qualify for free and reduced school.
+The Acadience data is disaggregated according to the demographics of all students, gender, and students who qualify for free and reduced school meals.